DFE-Digital/apply-for-teacher-training/docs/disaster-recovery.md

 The following variables need to be set: DB_INSTANCE_GUID (the output of the 'Get affected postgres instance guid' step, SNAPSHOT_TIME ("2021-09-14 16:00:00" IMPORTANT - this is UTC time!), passcode (a passcode from [GOV.UK PaaS one-time passcode](https://login.london.cloud.service.gov.uk/passcode)), CONFIRM_PRODUCTION (true) and tag (the docker tag for the application image).

-When running the restore-postgres target against a review environment, the `postgres_params` variable in `modules/paas/variables.tf` needs to be temporarily changed to `postgres_params = merge(local.postgres_backup_restore_params, local.postgres_extensions)`.

 The following commands combine the makefile recipes above to initiate the restore process by using the approriate variable values:

 ```